MacKeeper Review: Quick Expert Summary

 Like all VPNs, Private Connect is designed to increase your privacy and protect you against hackers by hiding your IP address and encrypting your sensitive information — crucial if you’re always using public Wi-Fi connections like me.

 MacKeeper’s VPN is better than most.
-A lot of VPNs that come bundled with antivirus products aren’t great, but MacKeeper’s is one of my favorites.
+It’s one of my favorite VPNs that come bundled with antivirus products.
 Its features include:

 TotalAV is the only other antivirus-bundled VPN I know of that includes unlimited data on its main plan and actually works as promised.
 Bitdefender has a great VPN, but you need to upgrade for unlimited data.
 While Norton and McAfee’s VPNs do come with unlimited data, they don’t work with all streaming sites (but they both work with Netflix).